Ice Warriors - USA Sled Hockey

 Over the course of ten days in March 2014 in Sochi, Russia, the Paralympic Winter Games will bring together the world’s top athletes with physical disabilities to represent their countries and compete in the world’s toughest Games.
 Second only to the Olympic Games themselves, the Paralympic Games is a major international multi-sport event that redefine what makes a champion.
 These extraordinary individuals battle in the same stadiums for the gold, silver, and bronze medals, and in the presence of the same flaming torch as the Olympic athletes.

-"Ice Warriors," a new action-packed PBS documentary, goes behind the scenes to profile the accomplishments of one group of these elite competitors: the 2014 U.S. Paralympics Sled Hockey Team.
+"Ice Warriors," an action-packed PBS documentary, goes behind the scenes to profile the accomplishments of one group of these elite competitors: the 2014 U.S. Paralympics Sled Hockey Team.
 The film introduces viewers to these amazing athletes as they defend their 2010 gold medal, and chronicles the journey of the team and its players as they prepare for the 2014 Paralympic Winter Games.
-"Ice Warriors" premieres on Monday, February 24, 2014 on PBS.
+"Ice Warriors" premiered on Monday, February 24, 2014 on PBS.

 Sled hockey is a riveting game of force, speed and strategy.
 Also known as “murderball on blades,” the sport is played as aggressively as “standup” hockey – but its players battle, at eye level, with their sticks, their sharp sled runners, and the serrated ice picks used to propel their sleds.